A brief overview of "The Westphalia Waltz Story"

 The Walter Fronc Orchestra recorded "Pytala Sie Pani" for Victor in 1930

 From the mills of New England and the coal mines of Pennsylvania, to the farms of Wisconsin and the boisterous taverns of Chicago, “Pytala Sie Pani” was a unifying and bawdy favorite that the overworked, underpaid, ostracized and homesick Polish-Americans sang to forget the Great Depression.
 Victor (1930) and Columbia (1937) both recorded it.
 Publishers in Chicago (Sajewski) and Philadelphia (Podgorski) sold the sheet music.
-But near Panna Maria, the rural south Texas site of America’s oldest Polish settlement, just 50 miles east of San Antonio, the locals sang a different song.
+Steve Okonski, a fiddler from Bremond, Texas’s largest Polish settlement, brought the tune from Chicago to Bremond in the late 1930's.
+But in Westphalia, just 35 miles west of Bremond, the locals gave it a different name.

 podgorski photo